 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational, state‑specific information on Maryland hemp and hemp‑derived cannabinoid laws for compliance purposes.
-It is for educational use only and not legal advice.
+This guide provides educational, state‑specific compliance information for hemp and hemp‑derived cannabinoid products in Maryland.
+It is for educational purposes only and not legal advice.

 Maryland, USA hemp laws: quick overview